Signed in as:

 In tests with Ciprofloxacin in vivo tests, the mechanism of adduct formation between genomic and mitochondrial DNA was identical to that of Levofloxacin.
 The same components of guanine and the antibiotic, Ciprofloxacin, and major daughter ion were found.
 The crowning achievement of the research were the in vivo tests which overlapped with in vitro tests.
 All mtDNA genomic DNA patients previously exposed to Ciprofloxacin and Levofloxacin developed identical adducts as in the in vitro study.
 In the case of the children, it is necessary to perform tests on a larger group because the adduct also occurred in their case, even though they had never been treated with these antibiotics, but their mothers did before or during pregnancy.
 Another important observation was that the adduct may be formed regardless of the dose, form of its intake, age, brand and gender.

 We know that other laboratories in the world have performed individual tests on FQ DNA adduct in humans, in various laboratories conducted in 2010 and 2019, 2020, 2021.
 Their results are in line with the research organized by our foundation.
-One laboratory has found that some individuals maintain Fluoroquinolone in lymphocytes even after 9 months of exposure.
-This phenomenon of accumulation and DNA adducts by Fluoroquinolones and mitochondrial damage is perceived by us as a serious global problem that poses a serious threat to the next generation.
+One laboratory has found that some individuals maintain fluoroquinolone in lymphocytes even after 9 months of exposure.
+This phenomenon of accumulation and DNA adducts by fluoroquinolones and mitochondrial damage is perceived by us as a serious global problem that poses a threat to the next generation.

 *** For more information on adducts go to "Adduction" in our library.

-This study was performed utilizing a representative group of people, injured after treatment with Fluoroquinolones, experiencing Fluoroquinolone Associated Disability (“FQAD”):
+This study was performed utilizing a representative group of people, injured after treatment with fluoroquinolones, experiencing Fluoroquinolone Associated Disability (“FQAD”):

 Objective: